falmp/opsworks-instances/README.md

   Options:

     -h, --help               output usage information
     -V, --version            output the version number
-    -p, --profile [default]   the credential profile to use to authenticate on AWS
+    -a, --all                list all instances besides those with online status -p, --profile [default]  the credential profile to use to authenticate on AWS
 ```

 ## Authentication